-Stefan Liebig, Meike May, Carsten Sauer, Simone Schneider, and Peter Valet
+Stefan Liebig, Meike May, Carsten Sauer, Simone M. Schneider, Peter Valet

-Abstract:
+Abstract

-Large-scale population surveys predominantly rely on interviewer-assisted data collection.
-Furthermore, the use of incentives is becoming common practice in survey research to increase response rates.
-The focus of the present paper is on how these two structural conditions of an interview situation influence the stated preferences for a more or less equal income distribution in society.
-According to goal-framing theory (GFT) and the findings of empirical justice research, different goal frames are activated in different types of relationships leading to different distributional preferences: a normative goal frame results in a stronger preference for equality in cooperative situations and a gain frame favors inequality in competitive situations.
-The assumption is that the former type of relationship is established by the presence of an interviewer, the latter by incentivizing in a survey.
-Two experimental studies were designed to test our hypotheses.
-The results suggest that generating a collaborative relationship through interviewer presence and cooperation priming leads to a preference for equality in comparison to a neutral, competitive, or exchange situation using competitive priming techniques or incentives.
+This paper asks how two structural conditions of an interview situation - the presence of the interviewer and the use of incentives - influence the preferences towards inequality.
+According to goal-framing theory and the findings of empirical justice research, different goal frames are activated in different types of relationships, producing different distributional preferences: A normative goal frame results in a stronger preference for equality in cooperative situations whereas a gain frame favors inequality in competitive situations.
+We assume the former type of relationship to be established by the presence of an interviewer, and the latter type to be established by incentivizing.
+Two experimental studies test our hypotheses.
+The results suggest that generating a collaborative relationship through interviewer presence and cooperation priming leads to a preference for equality in comparison to a neutral, competitive, or exchange situation using competitive priming techniques.
+The use of incentives generates a clear preference for inequality.

-Keywords: justice attitudes, inequality preferences, interviewer presence, incentives, priming techniques, factorial survey, survey methodology
+Keywords: justice attitudes, inequality preferences, interviewer presence, incentives, priming techniques, survey methodology